Does Color Affect Taste?

 - Pass out the permission sheet to the children or to the teachers of the children to give to the parents.
 You must have permission for all the children in order to be able to use them as test subjects.

 - Use your marker to number the clear cups.
-Label one third of the cups with the letter A, the next third with the letter B, and the final third with the letter C.
+Label one fourth of the cups with the letter A, the next fourth with the letter B, the next fourth with the letter C, and the final fourth with the letter D.

 - Add about 1/4 cup of apple juice to each clear cup.

-- Line up all the cups labeled 'A' in a row, all cups labeled 'B' in a row, and all the cups labeled 'C' in a row.
+- Line up all the cups labeled 'A' in a row, all cups labeled 'B' in a row, all the cups labeled 'C' in a row, and all the cups labeled 'D' in a row.

 - Add two drops of blue food coloring to the cups labeled A (add more food coloring if the color is not dark enough).